 Venue and Travel Information

-Access to Shinjuku Tokyo and the conference venue (PDF:246KB)
+Access to the conference venue (PDF:437KB)

 Venue